cypress-io/cypress-example-todomvc-redux/README.md

 ## Component tests

 Unit (individual JS functions) and component tests (React components) can be run without any server.
-There is no need to set anything up, this project work right out of the box without any additional steps, except you need to add `import 'cypress-react-unit-test'` to Cypress support file.
+There is no need to set anything up, this project works right out of the box without any additional steps, except you need to add `import 'cypress-react-unit-test'` to your Cypress [`supportFile`](https://on.cypress.io/configuration#Folders-Files).

 ```shell
 $ npx cypress open --config-file cypress-unit.json